 - Easily scalable

-- Overall costs can fluctuate if you decide to use additional resources
+- Cloud web hosting costs can fluctuate if you decide to use additional resources

 Medium-sized businesses should go for the lower-tiered plans, as the more costly ones are generally oriented towards larger enterprises.

-While the flexibility is great, managing a dedicated server requires advanced technical knowledge and skills.
-Also, making sure your hosting environment is safe falls entirely upon your shoulders.
+While the flexibility is excellent, managing a dedicated server requires advanced technical knowledge and skills.
+Also, the safety of your hosting environment falls entirely upon your shoulders.

 Dedicated hosting is primarily dedicated to websites with large amounts of traffic.
-However, it’s also the most expensive web hosting option available, the price varying depending on the amount of resources and software packages you require.
+However, it’s also the most expensive web hosting option available.
+The price varies depending on the number of resources and software packages you require.